nzbget/nzbget.github.io/_wiki/RSS.md

 ### How duplicate scores work
 - In addition to duplicate key each nzb-file in download queue has field "duplicate score";
-- If RSS feed has multiple items with the same duplicate key they all are added to queue;
+- If RSS feed has multiple items with the same duplicate key they all are added;
 - The program chooses the item with the highest score and downloads it;
-- All other items for the same duplicate key remains paused; they will be used as backup if the first download fail;
+- All other items for the same duplicate key are moved into history as duplicate backups; they will be used if the first download fail;
-- If download has failed and NZBGet needs to download a backup, it will look for a duplicate having highest score from the remaining nzb-files;
+- If download has failed and NZBGet needs to download a backup, it looks in the history for a duplicate having highest score from the remaining nzb-files;
-- When RSS feed is checked for the next time, duplicates with lower scores (when already successfully downloaded) are not downloaded; If a duplicate with higher score is found, it is downloaded.
+- When RSS feed is checked for the next time, duplicates with lower scores (when already successfully downloaded) are not downloaded (but put into history); If a duplicate with higher score is found, it is downloaded.

 ### Stop watching
 If you have watched (in the sense "watching TV") the 720p-version before 1080p-version was downloaded and you don't care about 1080p-version anymore you can tell NZBGet to stop watching (in the sense "looking for") the title.
 Open the history item in web-interface and from actions menu choose "Mark as good".
 For more about this see [History and duplicate check](#history-and-duplicate-check).